 This feeder is better than the hanging type of feeder, because you do not have to wait for a warm day to refill the feeder.
 If you remove the inner cover to refill a hanging feeder, all the warm air escapes along with the guard bees!
 This is not the case with the hive top feeder, because the inner cover remains on the hive.
 Only the pail is removed.

-The two deeps and medium super are made of cypress.
+The two deeps and medium super are made of pine.
 They have "under cut" handles on all sides for slip free handling.
 The joints are rabbeted, glued with waterproof glue, and screwed.
-Of course, cypress wood is very weather resistent.
-But, we prime and paint the supers to give them additional protection from the sun and keep the hive cool in summer.
+We prime and paint the supers to give them additional protection from the sun and weather.